 The Board of the Company has the ultimate responsibility for the Company's risk management framework.
-To ensure that the Company has a sound system of risk management and internal controls in place, the Board has established the Risk Management Committee ('RMC'), which endeavors to review the risk register at regular intervals.
+To ensure that the Company has a sound system of risk management and internal controls in place, the Board has established the RMC, which endeavors to review the risk register at regular intervals.
 The members of the RMC ensure the measurement and control of risk factors and advice on the same to the Management of the Company.
 The Company has in place a well-defined Risk Management Policy.

-During the year under review, the Risk Management Committee of the Company was re-constituted reconstituted twice on October 10, 2020 and March 18, 2021.
-During the year, the Committee met Four (04) times viz., on May 01, 2020; July 21, 2020; October 20, 2020 and January 21, 2021.
+During the year under review, there were no change in the composition of the Risk Management Committee.
+During the year, the Committee met Four (04) times viz., on April 23, 2021; July 22, 2021; October 20, 2021 & January 19, 2022.